SoosheBot/Adding-Data-Persistence-Authors/design/how-to-notes.md

 5. Add a dbConfig file in your data folder and add content to export all your knex-es.
 Then you can run your migrations with `knex migrate:latest` and `knex seed:run`.
 Note--Any time you run a migrate:latest, you need to rerun your seeds.

+6. Build your helper files, and then your route files with CRUD operations.
+Use Insomnia to test endpoints.